ibm-cloud-docs/vpc/block_storage_vpc_s2s_auth.md

    ```
    {: pre}

-* To create an authorization policy for {{site.data.keyword.hscrypto}}, replace `kms` with `hs-crypto` in the previous example.

 ## Creating service-to-service authorization for cross-account encryption with the API
 {: #block-s2s-xaccount-encryption-api}
 {: api}

-Make a request to the [IAM Policy Management API](/docs/apis/iam-policy-management#create-policy) to create the service-to-service authorization for the source account's Block Storage service to interact with a Key Management Service instance ({{site.data.keyword.keymanagementserviceshort}} or {{site.data.keyword.hscrypto}}) of the target account.
+Make a request to the [IAM Policy Management API](/docs/apis/iam-policy-management#create-policy) to create the service-to-service authorization for the source account's Block Storage service to interact with a Key Management Service instance of the target account.
 The request must be made from the account that owns the customer root key in their KMS.

 * The following example shows how you can authorize the Block service `is.server-protect` of one account (source) to interact with the {{site.data.keyword.hscrypto}} service `hs-crypto` of another account (target) with the _Reader_ and _Authorization Delegator_ roles.